rajarapuraj/About_Myself/README.md

 - 📫 How to reach me **rajarapuraj.rr@gmail.com**

-- ⚡ Fun fact **Did you know that during my time as a clinical data analyst, I've used data analysis tools like SQL, SAS, and Power BI to sift through millions of rows of patient data?
+- ⚡ Fun fact **Did you know that during my time as a clinical data analyst, I've used data analysis tools like SQL, SAS, and Power BI to shift through millions of rows of patient data?
 It's like finding a needle in a haystack, but instead of a needle, I'm uncovering insights that can improve patient care and potentially save lives!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">